Frequently Asked Questions by Prospective Students

 What are the required components of the application?

-A complete application will include: letters of recommendation, transcripts, an official GRE score, an official TOEFL score (when required), and a Statement of Purpose.
+A complete application will include: letters of recommendation, transcripts, an official GRE score, an official TOEFL score (when required), a Statement of Purpose and a writing sample is required if applying to the Historical Studies area.
 More information on each of these items is listed below.

 How many letters of recommendation are required and how are they submitted?